A NASH Diet Food List for Your Liver

 Whole grains

 Whole grains provide energy and fiber.
-Rather than refined grains like white bread and white pasta, opt for whole grains like:2,3
+Instead of refined grains like white bread and white pasta, opt for whole-grain options in your meal plan, such as:2,3

 • Brown rice